-- Castle Waiting is a crossover of various fairy tale and nursery rhyme characters living in Sleeping Beauty's former castle, which was abandoned following her rescue and marriage.
+- Castle Waiting is a crossover of various (mainly secondary or obscure) fairy tale and nursery rhyme characters living in Sleeping Beauty's former castle, which was abandoned following her rescue and marriage.

 - The comic series Fables features numerous fairy tale and classic literature characters who, having been forced out of their stories (or "Homelands") live in a ghetto of New York City, if they aren't sent to a Farm upstate.
 By extension, its prequel video game The Wolf Among Us also fits.